SignalK/signalk.github.io/_developers/data_model.md

 implement it however is best suited to your application.
 It is quite valid to implement it REST style, where a leaf value like `roll` is derived by a function on the fly.
 But in terms of external representation, Signal K capable devices will be assuming the _filesystem_ model, and the JSON representation will also reflect that.
-(The path representation is generally dot-separated, but sometimes `/` separated in situations where dot is ambiguous, eg relative URIs are awful in dot-syntax ` ...path.to.goal` vs `../path/to/goal`.)
+(The path representation is generally dot-separated, but sometimes `/` separated in situations where dot is ambiguous, e.g. relative URIs are awful in dot-syntax ` ...path.to.goal` vs `../path/to/goal`.)

 Navigation of the tree is accomplished in a similar way to any filesystem. `*` and `?` wildcards can be used to define paths which are used in data requests.